mstksg/advent-of-code-2019/reflections.md

 Anyway, how do we check if an asteroid is obscured?
 There are probably many good methods, but for me I found all the points in a straight line between two asteroids, and checked if any of those items are in the asteroid field.
+(I did attempt also to get the set of all unique angles, but that method ended up being 10x slower for some reason?)

 ```haskell
 lineTo :: Point -> Point -> [Point]